-When you follow the Repackage Installation wizard, you need to select where you would like to monitor an installation and capture the installation changes: on the local computer or on an existing virtual machine Pic 1.
+When you follow the Repackage Installation wizard, you need to select where you would like to monitor an installation and capture the installation changes: on the local computer, on Windows Sandbox, or on an existing virtual machine Pic 1.

 Monitoring on a virtual machine is a preferred option, so if you have virtual machines hosted on a Hyper-V, VMware or VirtualBox server, you can select the option of monitoring an installation on an existing virtual machine, which should be specified in the wizard.
-Otherwise, you can use the option of monitoring an installation on the local computer.
+If a VM isn’t available, you can monitor on Windows Sandbox or on the local computer.

 Monitoring on the Local Computer

 This is the default option that allows monitoring an installation on the same computer where EMCO MSI Package Builder is running.
 To use it, ensure that the local computer is selected as your monitoring environment and proceed to monitoring.
 Before starting monitoring, make sure you follow the repackaging best practices and use a clean environment as explained in the Overview of Repackaging Best Practices chapter.

 For successful repackaging, you need to use a clean environment and restore the clean state every time you perform monitoring.
 When you monitor on the local computer, it is required that you perform manual actions before or after repackaging to restore the clean state of the monitoring environment.
-You can avoid this manual extra work if you use the Monitor in Windows Sandbox or Monitor on an Existing Virtual Machine option.
+You can avoid this manual extra work if you use the Monitor in Windows Sandbox or Monitor on an Existing Virtual Machine options.

 It’s recommended to use existing virtual machines for repackaging, if possible.
-The advantages of this approach are explained below.
+The advantages of this approach are explained in the corresponding section below.